davidsneighbour/kollitsch.dev/README.md

 ## Advanced setup steps

-- **Github Actions:** To enable the step to debug logging for the GitHub Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
-You find the settings page for this by following `Settings > Secrets > Actions` from the repositories home page.
+- **GitHub Actions:** To enable the step to debug logging for the GitHub Workflows, you must set the following secret in the repository that contains the workflow: `ACTIONS_STEP_DEBUG` to `true`.
+You find the settings page by following `Settings > Secrets > Actions` from the repositories home page.

 ## Pre-Commit